 Phase 1 of the Water Sector Improvement Project (WSIP1) was the first of a two-phase program to continue the reforms and address national priorities in parallel to support for the LHWP.
 Phase 1 closed in July 2011.
 The $14 million project has provided support to the office of the Commissioner of Water to lead water sector policy development, strategy setting, and coordination, and to support decision-making regarding a long-term solution to water supply for industrial growth and domestic use in the regularly water-stressed and rapidly growing Maseru area.
 The Water and Sewerage Authority has also supported capital investments, network extensions, a successful pilot peri-urban expansion program, and improvements in its systems and operational efficiencies, including support for a Performance Agreement between WASA and the Ministry of Finance.

-Lesotho’s transport infrastructure development program largely concentrated its activities in the Lowlands strip that borders the Republic of South Africa, leading to a neglect of the basic access needs of populations that reside in the Mountains and other remote regions.
+Lesotho’s past transport infrastructure development program largely concentrated its activities in the Lowlands strip that borders the Republic of South Africa, leading to a neglect of the basic access needs of populations that reside in the Mountains and other remote regions.
 This social exclusion has been identified as the underlying dynamic in the structure of inequality in the country today.
-The Integrated Transport Project (ITP), funded by the Bank, the EU and the Government of Lesotho, aims at improving transport network connectivity so that populations located in isolated rural areas will have more reliable access to basic services.
+Government therefore changed its approach over the last number of years, providing more and higher quality access to the mountainous regions.
+The Integrated Transport Project (ITP), funded by the WBG, the European Union (EU) and the Government of Lesotho, supports this initiative and aims at improving transport network connectivity so that populations located in isolated rural areas would have more reliable access to basic services.
 This project has contributed to an increase in the length (shares) of roads in “good” and “fair” condition as a share of total classified roads.
 The percentage of roads classified as “good” has risen from 27% to 38%.
-This is set to increase further with the rehabilitation of the Nyenye-Mapoteng-Makhoroana Road, currently under design.
-The local population in Senqu-Senqunyane rivers area, estimated to be about 9,400 people of which about 51% are female, benefited from the World Bank-financed Senqu-Senqunyane civil works project.
-Average travel cost to social services and markets has been reduced from original 1,500 Maloti per trip to 900 Maloti in 2010.
-A Social Impact survey is currently ongoing and current data is expected during the second half of 2013.
+This is set to increase further with the rehabilitation of the Nyenye-Mapoteng-Makhoroana Road, currently under construction and being the last activity to be completed under the Project.
+The local population in Senqu-Senqunyane rivers area, estimated to be about 9,400 people of which about 51% are female, benefited from the World Bank Group-financed Senqu-Senqunyane civil works project.
+Average travel cost along this corridor reduced from original 1,500 Maloti per trip to 49 Maloti in 2014, data provided in the 2014 Social Impact survey.
 Share of rural population with access to an all-season road (within Senqu-Senqunyane project area) has reached the target of 42%.

-In addition to improving access to basic services, the World Bank assistance to the transport sector is also helping link people in rural areas to markets, creating the legal and regulatory framework for effective roads management, strengthening the institutional capacity of relevant agencies in the sector, and creating employment for inhabitants of rural and urban areas.
-This has resulted in the establishment of a fully functioning Directorate for Roads to manage the newly established Roads Fund, which provides sustainable financing for routine and periodic maintenance of the road networks.
-This Directorate is the first of its kind in the history of the country and it followed the passage of the Roads Directorate Act by Parliament in March 2010 and the drafting of the Road Directorate Regulations.
-Twenty road safety workshops and campaigns have been undertaken; more than 700 government drivers have been trained, and the integration of road safety education into the school curriculum is on-going.
+In addition to improving access to basic services, the WBG assistance to the transport sector is also helping link people in rural areas to markets, creating the legal and regulatory framework for effective roads management, strengthening the institutional capacity of relevant agencies in the sector, and creating employment for inhabitants of rural and urban areas.
+This has resulted in the establishment of a fully functioning Directorate for Roads to manage the road network and a Roads Fund that aims to provide sustainable financing for routine and periodic maintenance of the road networks.

 - an increase in the tuberculosis cure rate from 52% to 72%